Ichiro Suzuki: 2017

-On 19 April, Ichiro hit his first home run against his former team the Seattle Mariners, a 9th-inning drive off Evan Marshall.
-Ichiro scored his 1400th run in a 23 May game against the Oakland A's.
+On April 19, Suzuki hit his first home run against his former team the Seattle Mariners, a 9th-inning drive off Evan Marshall.
+Suzuki scored his 1400th run in a May 23 game against the Oakland A's.

-On 14 June, Ichiro singled for his 365th interleague hit, passing Derek Jeter (364) to become the all-time leader in interleague hits.
-Ichiro finished 2017 with 368 interleague hits.
+On June 14, Suzuki singled for his 365th interleague hit, passing Derek Jeter (364) to become the all-time leader in interleague hits.
+Suzuki finished 2017 with 368 interleague hits.
 This total would be surpassed by Miguel Cabrera on September 7, 2021.

-On 25 June, Ichiro (age 43 and 246 days) became the oldest player to start a game in center field since at least 1900, breaking the record previously held by Rickey Henderson.
-On 29 June, Ichiro became the oldest active MLB player when Bartolo Colón was designated for assignment by the Atlanta Braves, although Colon latched on with the Minnesota Twins a few weeks later.
-On 6 July, Ichiro hit two singles against the St. Louis Cardinals, bringing his hits total to 3,054 and surpassing Panamanian-born Rod Carew as the all-time leader in MLB hits among foreign-born players.
-Dominican born Adrian Beltre surpassed Ichiro as the foreign hits leader on 13 June 2018.
+On June 25, Suzuki (age 43 and 246 days) became the oldest player to start a game in center field since at least 1900, breaking the record previously held by Rickey Henderson.
+On June 29, Suzuki became the oldest active MLB player when Bartolo Colón was designated for assignment by the Atlanta Braves, although Colon latched on with the Minnesota Twins a few weeks later.
+On July 6, Suzuki hit two singles against the St. Louis Cardinals, bringing his hits total to 3,054 and surpassing Panamanian-born Rod Carew as the all-time leader in MLB hits among foreign-born players.
+Dominican-born Adrian Beltre surpassed Suzuki as the foreign hits leader on June 13, 2018.

-On 26 August, Ichiro set the Marlins' single-season franchise record for pinch-hits with his 22nd pinch hit.
-On 3 September, he set a major league record for most pinch-hit at-bats in a season, with 84, and four days later he set a major league record for most pinch-hit plate appearances in a season, with 95.
-On 8 September, Ichiro became the sixth player all-time to hit 2,500 career singles, as well as the 8th right fielder of all-time to record over 4,000 putouts at the position.
-On 1 October, Ichiro flied out in his last chance to tie John Vander Wal's MLB record of 28 pinch hits in a season, finishing with 27.
+On August 26, Suzuki set the Marlins' single-season franchise record for pinch-hits with his 22nd pinch hit.
+On September 3, he set a major league record for most pinch-hit at-bats in a season, with 84, and four days later he set a major league record for most pinch-hit plate appearances in a season, with 95.
+On September 8, Suzuki became the sixth player all-time to hit 2,500 career singles, as well as the 8th right fielder of all-time to record over 4,000 putouts at the position.
+On October 1, Suzuki flied out in his last chance to tie John Vander Wal's MLB record of 28 pinch hits in a season, finishing with 27.

 For the season, he batted .255/.318/.332 with one stolen base (the first season in which he did not steal at least 10 bases).
-After the season, the Marlins declined a $2 million club option for the 2018 season, instead paying Ichiro a $500,000 buyout.
+After the season, the Marlins declined a $2 million club option for the 2018 season, instead paying Suzuki a $500,000 buyout.